SecSamDev/cancamusa/README.md

     >Users
       >paco.perez (User)
 ```
+This will be used in the principal DC to create and fill the AD.

+### Deception options
+* Sysmon: change the name and Altitude of the driver.
+* BIOS: compile a custom BIOS.
+* Hide virtualization: personalization of the CPU and flags passed to KVM.
+* Disks: usage of qcow2 to be able to have disks as large as we want.
+* Drivers: No usage of VirtIO drivers.
+* High personalizations of machine hostname and users (Avoid usage of generic names that are detected by malware).

 ## TODO:
 - Proxmox template creation with all scripts and drivers bundled in a ISO mounted in a CD/DVD device.